2019 Mendip District Council election

 The 2019 Mendip District Council election took place on 2 May 2019 to elect members of Mendip District Council in England.
-As Mendip District councillors are elected on a 4-year term, the next election is due to take place in 2023.
+The council was abolished when Somerset became a Unitary Authority in 2022.

 Election results

 Ward results

 The ward results listed below are based on the changes from the 2015 elections not taking into account any party defections or by-elections.
 Sitting councillors are marked with an asterisk (*).